 The San Francisco Public Utilities Commission (SFPUC) provides 2.7 million customers in cities and towns across the region with water so high quality that it meets all federal and state standards.
-Through careful stewardship of both our natural resources and our infrastructure, our goal is to reliably deliver high quality drinking water to homes and businesses every second of every day.
+Through careful stewardship of both natural resources and infrastructure, our goal is to reliably deliver high quality drinking water to homes and businesses every second of every day.
 However, long-term climate change requires all of us to rethink the way we use this precious resource.
+The SFPUC is asking all customers to reduce their water use by cutting waste.
+Visit sfpuc.org/Drought for ways you can help.